Noyz Narcos

 Emanuele Frasca (born 15 December 1979), known professionally as Noyz Narcos or simply Noyz, is an Italian rapper.
 He is also a member of the Italian hip-hop collective TruceKlan.

 Biography

-Beginnings, first crews and Non dormire (1996–2005)

-As a teenager, he began playing basketball and cultivating a passion for Nike and graffiti, so he joined the TBF crew and Savage Boys.
-He began his career in a grindcore group together with Metal Carter, but soon realized that his path was that of hip-hop.
-He entered the world of rap at 19 in the crew Erreaccanegativo, founded by Darko Fetz and Ricky Jd.
-They released their first album Calma apparente in 1996, but Noyz did not take part in it as he left the crew.
-Later in 2000 he worked with Truceboys in the creation of their first EP.
-He then joined the Roman crew on a permanent basis, contributing to the creation and release of the album Sangue in 2003.
-The next period, in which the members of the group took on solo careers after the creation of the collective Truceklan, was very positive for Noyz.
-In July 2005 he released his first solo album entitled Non dormire, disc of 16 tracks in which TruceBoys worked together with other artists of the Roman scene.

 La calda notte with Chicoria and Verano zombie (2006–2007)

-Shortly after, Noyz Narcos collaborated with Chicoria (from the project In The Panchine) and they published together La calda notte in October 2006.
-The album, released by Traffik Records, consisted of a CD containing 13 tracks with collaborations with Truceklan artists and a DVD containing live performances of Truceklan.
-A music video was never broadcast on TV for its explicitly pornographic content.

 In 2007 Noyz Narcos published Verano zombie, an album in which the instrumental sounds of Non dormire are set aside to move to the equally aggressive beat, but not array of guitar.
 In the album Metal Carter, Gel, Cole, Mystic One, Duke Montana, Chicoria, collaborated with members of the Truceklan, Danno from Colle Der Fomento, Gué Pequeno, Marracash and Vincenzo da Via Anfossi of Dogo Gang.
 In the same year, together with representatives of Truceklan and Hawk Nelson Noyz played a part in Mucchio selvaggio, a porn film that has become a cult for fans of Hip Hop.